Homebound Placement during the Pandemic

 Requesting Home Instruction-List your reasons.

-- “Child” would love to return to school this fall, however, due to current circumstances, it’s just not possible for him to do so safely.
+- “Child” would love to learn in school.
+However, current circumstances make it impossible for him to do so safely.

-- I’ve read the district’s plan for returning to school, and the concerns are XYZ (list them) because they would have (these) potential harmful effects on his health (and list them).
+- I’ve read the district’s policy on homebound instruction, and the concerns are XYZ (list them) because they would have (these) potential harmful effects on his health (and list them).
 Not “my concerns,” take you out of it.
-It takes practice, but keep it focused on how this is going to affect your child.
+It takes practice, but keep it focused on how this will affect your child.

-- His father/mother and I have discussed this at great lengths with his medical team this summer, and we have been unable to come up with safe solutions for “child” to return safely at this time.
+- His father/mother and I have discussed this at great lengths with his medical team this summer, and we have been unable to come up with safe solutions for “child” to attend in person safely at this time.
 I wish to revisit this issue at the end of each marking period.

-- We would like to discuss with the IEP team what distance learning will look like for “child” and if related services can be set up via telehealth (if it applies).
+- We want to discuss with the IEP team what distance learning will look like for “child” and if related services can be set up via telehealth (if it applies).

-- I can make arrangements to pick up needed materials at the school at monthly intervals (or whatever you’re willing to do).
+- I can arrange to pick up needed materials at the school monthly (or whatever you want).

 - A bulleted letter is fine.
-You want to make it clear what will not work with your child at the school building, and how you can avoid those problems by keeping him home.
-Include transportation, but DO NOT JUST LIST THE BUS!
-If you do so, they may offer to send a van for just your child.
-Then what?
+You want to clarify what will not work with your child at the school building and how to avoid those problems by keeping him home.

 Requesting Home Instruction-List your availability.

-- I am available to meet by Zoom the following days and times:
+- I am available to meet by Zoom on the following days and times:

-- I understand that requesting a placement change is a serious component of the IEP, which is why I have requested an IEP meeting.
-However, if the team feels an IEP no-meet addendum is appropriate and agreeable, I am in agreement with this.
+- I understand that requesting a placement change is a serious component of the IEP, so I have requested an IEP meeting.
+However, I agree if the team feels an IEP no-meet addendum is appropriate and agreeable.
 I know it can be tough to make schedules work together.

-- Please ensure that for the meeting, an LEA who has the authority to make this decision is present.
+- Please ensure that an LEA with the authority to make this decision is present for the meeting.

 Reference the Letters of Support

-- I am attaching 173 letters of support from his medical team, and listing their reasons why this could be unsafe for “child.”
-Another reminder, power words, not “why they feel this could be unsafe.”
-Facts, no feelings.
+- I am attaching 173 letters of support from his medical team, and listing their reasons why this could be detrimental for “child.”
+Another reminder: power words, not “why they feel this could be unsafe.”
+Facts, not feelings.

 - I can provide you with 173 letters of support from his medical team if necessary.